Armchair-Heavy-Industries/A4T/README.md

 * Built for Xol-Carriage - can work with Voron Tap / Standard Voron CW2 carriage.

 ## Pre-requisites
-A printer that fits either Xol carriage, or a standard voron CW2 or Tap carriage.<br/>
+A printer that fits either Xol carriage, or a standard voron CW2 or Tap carriage. `NOT cartographer CNC carriage (see warning below)`<br/>
 <br/>
 To avoid build plate area loss:
 - X/Y gantry joints that are within the same size as standard Voron 2.4 or Trident X/Y joints.